coffeefueld/Prime-Generator/README.md

 ### DISCLAIMER: This project will only work on Unix-like operating systems.

 # Compilation instructions:
-Just clone the repository and cd into the `source/` directory Then run:
+Just clone the repository and cd into the `source/` directory.
+Then run:
 ```bash
 $ make